vanebfbcgraphem/authnet/README.md

 * simplexml
 * xmlwrite

-This library also uses Guzzle 6.
+This library has been updated to use Guzzle 7.

 ## Testing